 - Solar PV size and weight

-A clear understanding of the regulations would let you enjoy a certified usage of the solar PV systems without going against any law.
+A clear understanding of the regulations would let you enjoy a certified usage of solar PV systems without going against any law.
 Building regulations also offer maximum safety and compliance to the citizens who wish to invest in solar PV systems.

 With the guidance of knowledgeable installers, you can expect the safest installation of solar PV panels that comply with your state’s standard building regulations.